dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 5  0  1  1    1.0     643 0.333333
 ['BINARY', 6 rows, 5000 samples, 3 variables]

-In this case, you are likely to see broken chains (non-zero values in the :code:`chain_b.` column) and calling the problem inspector shows these:
+In this case, as above, you are likely to see many samples with broken chains (these have non-zero values in the :code:`chain_b.` column) and calling the problem inspector shows these:

 >>> dwave.inspector.show(sampleset)   # doctest: +SKIP

 .. figure:: ../_images/inspector_AND_broken_chain.png
     :name: inspector_AND_broken_chain
     :scale: 50 %
     :alt: View rendered by Ocean's problem inspector.

+    An AND gate minor embedded onto an Advantage QPU with a low chain strength.
+    For the selection of a result with a high energy (right), the broken chain is highlighted in red (left), with one of the chain's qubits returning 1 and the other -1.